 - Cook the bacon in a skillet over medium heat until lightly crispy.
 Remove from heat and allow cool and then roughly chop.
 Reserve the fat from the bacon.

-- In a medium-sized bowl combine the eggs, water, salt, pepper, shredded Swiss cheese, parsley, onions, and cooked bacon.
+- In a medium-sized bowl combine the eggs, heavy cream, salt, pepper, shredded Swiss cheese, parsley, cooked onions, mushrooms, and bacon.

 - Add the quiche filling into the chilled pie crust.

 - Bake at 350 for 25- 30 minutes until the quiche is fully cooked.

-- Allow the quiche cool slightly before slicing and serving.
+- Allow the quiche to cool slightly for about 10 minutes before slicing and serving.

 - The quiche is best eaten hot or at room temperature.

 Nutrition Information:Yield: 10 Serving Size: 1